Tourism in Lithuania

-Lithuania attracts many visitors from neighbouring countries and all over the world.
-In 2018, 1,7 million foreign visitors arrived to Lithuania for business, family and leisure.
-Historical legacy of the Grand Duchy of Lithuania, rich history, architecture, pristine nature, seaside and SPA resorts are the main attraction points of Lithuania.
-Domestic tourism is also highly popular – in 2018 it grew by 12% percent.
+Lithuania attracts many visitors from neighbouring countries and from all over the world.
+In 2018,there were 1.7 million foreign visitors to Lithuania for business, family and leisure.
+The historical legacy of the Grand Duchy of Lithuania, its rich architecture, pristine nature, wellness services, seaside and spa resorts, gastronomy and cultural content are the main attraction points of Lithuania.
+Domestic tourism is also highly popular: in 2018 it grew by 12%.
 Lithuanians also prefer to spend their vacations in Lithuania – 70 percent.

 Overview

-Lithuania experiences a constant increase of foreign visitors.
-In 2017, the accommodation establishments of Lithuania received 3.25 million tourists, which is by 6.2 per cent more than in 2016.
+Lithuania receives a constant increase in foreign visitors.
+In 2017, the accommodation establishments of Lithuania received 3.25 million tourists, which was 6.2 per cent more than in 2016.
 Lithuania attracts foreign visitors mostly from Germany, Poland, Russia, Latvia, Belarus, the United Kingdom, Estonia and Finland.

-In 2017 hotels received 2.2 million tourists, or by 7 per cent more than in 2016.
-Number of Lithuanian tourists grew by 12.8 per cent, foreigners – by 3.3 per cent.
-The hotel room occupancy rate stood at 54.3 per cent (in 2016, 51.7 per cent), the hotel bed occupancy rate – at 41.4 per cent (in 2016, 39.7 per cent).
+In 2017 hotels received 2.2 million tourists, or 7 per cent more than in 2016.
+The number of Lithuanian tourists grew by 12.8 per cent, and foreigners by 3.3 per cent.
+The hotel room occupancy rate stood at 54.3 per cent (in 2016, 51.7 per cent), and the hotel bed occupancy rate at 41.4 per cent (in 2016, 39.7 per cent).

 Agrotourism has also gained extreme popularity in the country among the locals as well as foreigners.

-Ecotourism is actively promoted by the government and national parks – Lithuania has built a successful ecotourism industry, and is also been acknowledged as one of the world's most ethical destinations.
+Ecotourism is actively promoted by the government and national parks.
+Lithuania has built a successful ecotourism industry, and has also been acknowledged as one of the world's most ethical destinations.
 Hot air ballooning is very popular in Lithuania, especially in Vilnius and Trakai.
 Theme routes through historical and nature sites are popular among domestic and international tourists.
-Nemunas Delta Regional Park and Žuvintas biosphere reserve are known for birdwatching.
+Nemunas Delta Regional Park, Žuvintas biosphere reserve and Ventė Cape are known for birdwatching.

-Tourism information centres operating in all majors cities and smaller towns, national parks and other places, attractive for domestic or international tourism.
+There are tourism information centres in all major cities and smaller towns, national parks and other places, attractive for domestic or international tourism.

-If the nature of the tour is that the guide is "interpreting the cultural and natural heritage of an area", Lithuania requires the guide have a guiding license.
+If a tour has a guide who is "interpreting the cultural and natural heritage of an area", Lithuania requires the guide have a guiding license.
 This definition follows the European standard for tour guiding (CEN).
 Licensed Tourist Guides are the only professionals permitted to conduct tours in all sites and museums within a city.
 Licensed guides are required in those areas where the local authorities state that one of them is mandatory.
 There is a Guides Database to find a guide in your language as well.

+Statistics

 Arrivals by country

-Most visitors arriving to Lithuania on short term basis in are from the following countries of nationality:

-Major cities
+The top 10 foreign countries by annual short-term visitors to Lithuania: